 There have been increasing instances of kidnapping for ransom in Madagascar.
-In 2016 there were reports of 1 to 2 kidnap for ransom cases per month in the Antananarivo area for ransom.
+In 2016 there were reports of 1 to 2 kidnap for ransom cases per month in the Antananarivo area.
 The threat of kidnapping is increasing, often targeting wealthy foreign nationals and expatriates working for large international companies.

-Be vigilant and keep a low profile when moving around the country, particularly if you’re travelling alone.
+Be vigilant and keep a low profile when moving around the country.
+You’re advised to use a recognised tour operator.
 The long-standing policy of the British government is not to make substantive concessions to hostage takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.